rick68/eigenjs/README.md

 #### mat.topLeftCorner(cRows, cCols)

-Returns a block consisting of a top-left corner of it.
+Returns a block consisting of a top-left corner of *this.

 ```js
 var M = require('eigenjs').Matrix